motech/motech/docs/source/deployment/CORS_Headers.rst

         Header always set Access-Control-Allow-Methods "POST, GET, OPTIONS, DELETE, PUT"
     </directory>

-If changes are made while the Apache server was running, you should restart apache.
+If changes are made while the Apache server was running, you should restart Apache.

 Tomcat Config
 =============

 Tomcat includes support for CORS (starting from Tomcat version 7.0.41).
 To enable CORS support we have to use CORS Filter.

 If you want to enable CORS for all webapps, add the filter into **$CATALINA_BASE/conf/web.xml**.

-For only MOTECH application, add the filter into **$CATALINA_BASE/webapps/motech-platform-server/WEB-INF/web.xml**.
+If you want to enable them only for the MOTECH application, add the filter into **$CATALINA_BASE/webapps/motech-platform-server/WEB-INF/web.xml**.

 If you have not configured Tomcat for multiple instances by setting a CATALINA_BASE directory, then $CATALINA_BASE will be set to the value of $CATALINA_HOME, the directory into which you have installed Tomcat.